FluxAugur/git-hooks/README.md

 Hooks are powerful and useful.
 Some common hooks include:

+- Verify that the commit message has a certain length.
 - Spell check the commit message.
 - Verify that the code builds.
 - Verify that any new files contain a copyright with the current year in it.